guyuedaxian/NDP-DMP-with-NN/README.md

 ## Towards Robot Skill Learning by Exploiting Imitation Learning
-> This repository is for my MSc Project with the degree of MSc Advanced Computer Science(Artificial Intelligence).
+> This repository is for my MSc Project with the degree of MSc Advanced Computer Science(AI).
 ----

-The aim of this project is to investigate and reproduce an existing approach called Neural Dynamic Policies(NDPs) proposed by Bahl et al.(2020).
-Besides, we also use another approach called Deep Encoder-Decoder Networks proposed by Pahič et al.(2018) to compare with NDPs.
-We build five machine learning modela based on these approaches and then train, test, and evaluate on avriety of datasets.
+The aim of this project is to investigate and reproduce an imitation learning approach called Neural Dynamic Policies(NDPs) proposed by Bahl et al.(2020), which can be found at https://shikharbahl.github.io/neural-dynamic-policies/.
+Meanwhile, we also employ another approach similar to DNPs called Deep Encoder-Decoder Networks proposed by Pahič et al.(2018).
+Subsequently, we improve and build several neural network models and variants based on these two approaches, including DNN-DMP, CNN-DMP, DNN-NDP, SCNN-ND, and CNN-NDP.
+Then, we train, test, evaluate these models on a variety of datasets.
+Also, we build our project code based on some open-source code on GitHub.

 ## Table of Contents
 - **[1, Installation and Usage](#installation)**